Summary

 Each location was inspired by a real-life counterpart in Cairo, and our architecture, narrative and paintovers reflected this.

-For example, I did extensive research into Cafe Riche, which became the basis for Cafe Ramses.
+I did extensive research into Cafe Riche, which became the basis for Cafe Ramses.

 The Sanctum was inspired by malls, Cheesecake Factory decor, and popular fast-food chains in Egypt, showing how the cult appropriates cultural symbols with no regard for their meaning. -